tisanelabs/tisanedocs/tisane_embedded.md

  * @param languageCode the code of the language to load */
 __stdcall void LoadAnalysisLanguageModel(const char *languageCode);

 /***
+ * Loads a language model associated with the specified language code for transformation (translation and paraphrase) applications.
+ONLY AFTER SetDbPath
+ * @param languageCode the code of the target language to load */
+__stdcall void LoadGenerationLanguageModel(const char *languageCode);

+/***
  * Loads a customized language model associated with the specified language code.
 ONLY AFTER SetDbPath